dariadiatlova/Fre-GAN/README.md

 The following script will generate output wav-file in `data/generated_samples` directory.
 You can add a custom path with `-o` flag and obeserve other flags in `inference.py`(src/inference.py) script

-To run evaluation in Docker complete Step3 from training block before running the script.
+To run inference in Docker complete Step3 from training block before running the script.

 ### 4. Baseline